lib_shim_transaction-shim.js

 *

-* Transactions are named for the middlware that sends the response.
+* Transactions are named for the middleware that sends the response.
 Some web

-* frameworks are capable of mounting middlware in complex routing stacks.
+* frameworks are capable of mounting middleware in complex routing stacks.
 In

 * order to maintain the correct name, transactions keep a stack of mount points

-* for each middlware/router/app/whatever.
+* for each middleware/router/app/whatever.
 The instrumentation should push on

 * the mount path for wrapped things when route resolution enters and pop it